dong03/dcb.github.io/index.md

 - [Github](https://github.com/dong03/)

 ## **About Me**
-I'm a second year MS student in the Information School of Renmin University, advised by Prof. [Xirong Li](http://lixirong.net/) and Prof. Jieping Xu.
+- I'm a second year MS student in the Information School at Renmin University of China.

-I received a BE degree in Automation at Beihang University.
+- I'm advised by Prof. [Xirong Li](http://lixirong.net/) and Prof. Jieping Xu.

-My research interests are Computer Vision, Media Forensics and Cross-Modal Computing.
+- My research interests are Computer Vision, Media Forensics and Cross-Modal Computing.

+- I received a BE degree in Automation at Beihang University.

 ## **Research Experience**
 ### AI & Media Computing Lab at RUC